Does turmeric help with irregular periods during perimenopause?

 Studies have used a range of curcumin doses in research settings.
 Talk to your healthcare provider about dosing appropriate for your situation.

 For the broader challenge of managing perimenopause cycle irregularity, lifestyle factors such as reducing stress, maintaining a stable weight, and eating an anti-inflammatory diet are all supported by evidence.
-Turmeric may contribute to an anti-inflammatory lifestyle but is not a primary treatment for cycle disruption.
+Turmeric may contribute to an anti-inflammatory lifestyle approach but is not a primary treatment for cycle disruption.

 When to see a doctor: See your healthcare provider if periods become extremely heavy (soaking through a pad or tampon every hour for several consecutive hours), if you bleed between periods, if periods stop for more than 90 days and you are not yet confirmed to be in menopause, or if you experience pelvic pain that is new or worsening.
 These patterns can indicate conditions beyond typical perimenopausal irregularity that need evaluation, including fibroids, polyps, or endometrial changes.